We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 The turning point came when I noticed how much clearer I communicated and how much stronger I led when I honored my mental health instead of hiding it.
 When I acknowledged stress, set boundaries, asked for resources, or paused to regroup, the quality of my decisions improved.
 My team noticed the difference, too.
 They felt safer speaking up about their own capacity, which led to better planning, fewer breakdowns, and stronger project outcomes.

-Mental health is not a private matter; it is a professional strength.
+Honoring and nourishing your mental health is not a private matter; it is a professional strength.

 Unlearning this lesson changed how I work and how I teach others.
 It shaped Keep Your Stride®, my mental health platform, and strengthened the foundation of Skills Recharged®.
 Today, I help project and program management professionals protect their well-being with the same commitment they bring to their timelines and deliverables.

+Because here is the truth I want every leader to remember.
 Your performance improves when your mind is supported.
 Your team thrives when well-being is normalized.
 And authentic leadership includes making space for mental clarity, not just project clarity.

 Your adaptability will set the tone, and honoring your mental health is one of the smartest career moves you can make.